 Put all ingredients into a mini-blender and blend until smooth.
 I love the Nutribullet blender for small-batch sauces and dressings.

-Use Vegan Honey Mustard Dressing
+Serving Suggestions For This Vegan Honey Mustard

 - Salads: Drizzle over a fresh garden salad with leafy greens, cucumbers and cherry tomatoes for a flavor boost.
+It goes particularly well with our Chickpea Sweet Potato Salad.

 - Veggie Dip: Serve as a dip with raw veggies like carrot sticks, bell peppers, and broccoli florets.

-- Roasted Vegetables: Toss your favorite roasted veggiesโBrussels sprouts, sweet potatoes, or cauliflowerโwith this dressing for a sweet and tangy glaze.
+- Roasted Vegetables: Toss your favorite roasted veggies—Brussels sprouts, sweet potatoes, or cauliflower—with this dressing for a sweet and tangy glaze.

 Pro Tips